History of Portaledge Development 1980-present:

 There were two major weak points in the portaledges of 1986: weak, non-rigid frames, and too-light fly covering fabric.
 People assumed a tent fabric was sufficient for big walls, but the wind and weather on a vertical cliff can be much more severe than on the ground.

-In mid-1986, a new company, Fieldware, designed a steel framed folding portaledge with the first truly rigid corners, so I got one of those.
-My friend and big wall climbing partner Russ “the Fish” Walling, who then had a small business making various sewn climbing gear, took over the Fieldware design, and I asked him to make me a heavy fly made out of 3.5 ounce Oxford nylon fabric instead of the typical lightweight 1.9 ounce Ripstop fabric.
-He resisted at first, claiming the packed size would be too massive, but in the end he made me one (it was about the size of a small football when packed up).
+In 1982/3 Charles Field designed with a bike builder a chrome-moly steel framed folding portaledge with the first truly rigid corners, and made a dozen or so of the "Fieldware" portaledges.
+In 1984, my friend and big wall climbing partner Russ “the Fish” Walling, who then had a small business making various sewn climbing gear, took over the Fieldware design, and started producing them in small quantities.
+I asked him to make me a heavy fly made out of 3.5 ounce Oxford nylon fabric instead of the typical lightweight 1.9 ounce Ripstop fabric.
+He resisted at first, claiming the packed size would be too massive, but in the end he made me one (it was about the size of a regular football when packed up, but worth ever cubic inch).
 However, he still continued to make all his production flys out of the lightweight ripstop, despite my pleadings on behalf of other wall climbers who expected the ripstop fabric to hold up in severe storms.

-I used the Fieldware design with my one-off Oxford fly for a few walls, but then I stashed this ledge in Baffin Island in 1986 after a failed attempt on a new route on Mt.
-Asgard—the next summer the steel ledge was completely rusted and unusable, so I realised that steel was not the best material for this kind of expedition climbing.
-I also noted, and as predicted by engineering deflection calculations, a steel frame flexes more than an aluminium frame for a given strength and design weight (in the case of the Fieldware design, 7/8" 0.035" 4130 steel tube).
+I used the Fieldware/Fish design with my one-off Oxford fly for a few walls, and the advantages of strong rigid corners became apparent.
+But then I stashed this ledge in Baffin Island in 1986 after a failed attempt on a new route on Mt.
+Asgard—the next summer the steel ledge was rusted pretty bad (even though my friends Steve Quinlan and Paul then used it for a new route on Asgard), but I realised that steel was not the best material for this kind of expedition climbing.
+I also noted, and as predicted by engineering deflection calculations, a steel frame flexes more than an aluminium frame for a given strength and design weight (in the case of the original Fieldware design, 7/8" 0.035" 4130 steel tube).

 So the engineer inside me started to see a lot of ways the portaledge could be improved, and I began redesigning the portaledge from scratch later that same year in Flagstaff, Arizona, with the help of Barry Ward and Kyle Copeland, two excellent craftsmen with a sewing machine.

 In 1986, I already had a mail-order company, A5 Adventures, selling hard-to-find big wall essentials like speedy stitchers, fingerless gloves, hand-cranked tool grinders to sharpen drill bits, big wall spoons, decent battery-powered headlamps (which were very hard to find in those days), bolts, copperheads, hooks, haulbags, and a new forged hammer—all tools necessary for big walls but were unavailable from the mainstream commercial climbing manufacturers.
-So adding portaledges to the A5 lineup was a natural (old A5 catalog here).
+So adding portaledges to the A5 lineup was a natural.

 For the fly, we were the first to use the heavier but more robust Oxford fabric in production portaledges, as I absolutely knew the heavier material would be necessary in unexpected big wall condition (in fact, there were a lot of rescues on big walls from climbers with portaledges using the lighter 1.9 ounce tent material in those early days).
 Now, of course, all portaledge rainflys are made out of the more bombproof Oxford weight waterproof or breathable fabrics.
 We also innovated the first single-seam portaledge rainfly and the first integrated deployment system which enabled the fly and portaledge to be set up ready for any storm (see "A5 Fly Deployment System" photo).